lucasavila00/beff/web/docs/docs/cli.md

 Beff will verify that the data is of the annotated type at execution time.
 [Learn more about validation.](/docs/cli#validation)

+The compiler will report an error if there is more than one request body.

 #### Example

 ```ts title="/router.ts"